 Secondly, a cross-country dataset was built from aggregation of comparable enterprise-level data.
 Conceptually identical indicators were compiled at a relatively disaggregated industry level across multiple countries and time periods.
 The resulting dataset was used for industry-level analysis within the project; a public version of this data set can be downloaded from the link below.

 The ESSLimit project, financed by Eurostat, was launched in December 2010 and finished in December 2012.
 It addressed some of the issues pertaining to seven priority areas the Digital Agenda for Europe by investigating ICT in dimensions not earlier explored nationally or internationally.
 As an ESSnet project, ESSLimit also followed the objectives of the MEETS programme, especially the objective of producing new relevant policy indicators without the need to collect more data and without increasing the burden on enterprises.

 ICT impact assessment by linking microdata from different sources, the Feasibility Study (2006 - 2008)

-A ‘network group’ of 13 European statistics offices have been working between 2006 and 2008 to develop new approaches to assessing the impact of ICT on business and the economy, to make recommendation on future measurement needs, and to establish new methods for producing indicators.
-The countries, which participated in the project, were the Netherlands, France, Sweden, Finland, Norway, Italy, Austria, Germany, Ireland, CzechRepublic, Slovenia and Denmark.
+The Eurostat ICT Impacts Project (also known as the Feasibility Study), in the form of a ‘network group’ of 13 European statistical offices, was working between 2006 and 2008 towards i) developing a new approaches to assessing the impact of ICT on business and the economy, ii) making recommendation on future measurement needs, and iii) establishing new methods for producing indicators.
+The countries, which participated in the project, were the Netherlands, France, Sweden, Finland, Norway, Italy, Austria, Germany, Ireland, Czech Republic, Slovenia and Denmark.
 United Kingdom had a coordinating role.